United States Regiments & Batteries > Maryland

 Most of the Battery was captured.

-June 1863 Reorganized battery and duty in the Defenses of Baltimore, Md. assigned to French’s Division, 8th Army Corps
+June 1863 Reorganized battery and duty in the Defenses of Baltimore, Md. assigned to French’s Division, 8th Corps

-December Assigned to Artillery Reserve, 8th Army Corps
+December Assigned to Artillery Reserve, 8th Corps

 1864